Do You Need a CDL to Drive a School Bus?

 What Class CDL Do You Need to Drive A School Bus?

-To be hired as a school bus driver you must:
+To be hired as a school bus driver in the United States you must:

 - Obtain your CDL from a reputable truck driving school